 When our trademark is used to refer to our work, the ® symbol should follow it for at least one of the uses on each page of content where it is found.
 The following notice should also appear on such pages: "RAP® is a registered trademark of Open Source Security, Inc."

 All ports or modifications of RAP, substantial reductions in its full featureset, or use of old, unsupported versions should carry a conspicuous notice that the work is unofficial and unsupported by the grsecurity and PaX authors.

 Without express written approval from Open Source Security, Inc., our trademarks may not be used in marketing materials for related products or services.

 Use of the grsecurity "phenol-circuit" logo or the grsecurity stylized text is not permitted in any situation.

-Any use of the grsecurity trademark which causes confusion or gives the impression that the inclusion or adaptation of our software is associated with or endorsed by Open Source Security, Inc. or the grsecurity authors is not permitted.
+Any use of our trademarks that cause confusion or give the impression that the inclusion or adaptation of our software is associated with or endorsed by Open Source Security, Inc. or the grsecurity/PaX authors is not permitted.
 Adherence to the Policy for Permitted Usage should eliminate any possible confusion.

 For questions about this trademark policy or to enquire about Compliance testing, please contact firstname.lastname@example.org.